Minimum number of credits

 If you resume your studies within the same curriculum, the counting of the ECTS credits continues after resumption.

-If you interrupt your studies and later resume your studies on a succeeding curriculum or if you add a new teaching subject to your combination, your previous achievements must first be recognised to ensure that they count towards the minimum number of credits.
-If you still lack ECTS credits for the minimum number of credits, you have to obtain them within the stipulated and/or remaining time.
+If you interrupt your studies and later resume your studies in a succeeding curriculum, or if you change a teaching subject in your combination, your previously obtained ECTS credits must be recognised to ensure that they count towards the minimum number of credits.
+If you still need ECTS credits for the minimum number of credits, you have to obtain them within the remaining time.

 • What happens if I do not obtain the minimum number of credits?